xinyirachel/xinyirachel/README.md

                     My interest in website development sparked by playing with HTML and CSS to customize an blog template, and I think it is extremely interesting.
                     My curiosity in programming started by
-                      playing RPG Maker back in 2012 when I want to create my own RPG game.
+                      playing RPG Maker back in 2012 when I wanted to create my own RPG game.
 I copied other people's code to customize the default game engine, and this experience taught me some Javascript knowledge. <h3>